 I would suggest checking out our coast map and looking for the closest stretch of coast.
 Once a rough area has been found then scan the areas just along from the major seaside towns.
 I am sure you will be surprised at just what you can discover.

-Why not create a new challenge in visiting a new coastal location.
+Why not create a New Years resolution in visiting a new coastal location every month.
 Walking for fitness does not have to be tiresome.